aqumus/easygen/README.md

 ### Future plans

 - [ ] Configure NestJS to use Swc
+- [ ] Export nest API types to frontend using swagger and openapi-generator
 - [ ] Configure login workflow to use cookie based authentication
 - [ ] Add API documentation
 - [ ] Add CI/CD